-This tutorial will discuss the Theoretical Probability Model (aka a priori method) by focusing on:
+This tutorial will discuss the Theoretical Probability Model (also known as "a priori method").
+Our discussion breaks down as follows:

 A fairly common way to thinking about probability is to enumerate all the outcomes and assign them each an equal probability.

-Rolling dice.
-When you roll a die, there are 6 results since they are numbered: one, two, three, four, five, or six.
+When you roll a die, there are six results since they are numbered: 1, 2, 3, 4, 5, or 6.
 Those are the outcomes.

-Suppose you wanted the probability of rolling a two.
-Only one of those faces shows a two and there are six total faces, and so the probability of you rolling a two is therefore one out of six.
+Suppose you wanted to determine the probability of rolling a 2.
+Only one of those faces shows a 2, and there are six total faces, so the probability of you rolling a 2 is, therefore, one out of six.

-The understanding here is that the faces-- one, two, three, four, five, and six--are equally likely.
+The understanding here is that the faces--1, 2, 3, 4, 5, and 6--are equally likely.
 This is the key!
 There are other events whose probabilities can be calculated using this method.

 The theoretical probability model does not work if the outcomes aren't equally likely.

-The theoretical probability model is also called "priori method", which means it's known prior to, or beforehand?
+The theoretical probability model is also called "priori method," which means it is known prior to, or beforehand.

-And so to recap, the Theoretical Probability Model or a priori model says that when you have equally likely outcomes in some kind of chance experiment, the probabilities that you can determine for events is calculated by taking the number of outcomes in the event divided by the total number of outcomes that are possible, with the caveat being that this only works when the events are equally likely or the outcomes are equally likely.
-It does not work when the outcomes are unlikely equal.
+The Theoretical Probability Model (or a priori method) states that when you have equally likely outcomes in some kind of chance experiment, the probabilities that you can determine for events is calculated by taking the number of outcomes in the event divided by the total number of possible outcomes.
+The caveat of this model, however, is that this only works when the events are equally likely, or the outcomes are equally likely.
+It does not work when the outcomes are not equally likely.